inesaranab/The-AI-Engineer-Challenge/MERGE.md

 ## Notes

-- The aimakerspace library is included in the repository for simplicity
+- Uses simple keyword-based RAG instead of vector embeddings for Vercel compatibility
 - PDF processing happens server-side for security
-- Vector database is stored in memory (resets on server restart)
+- RAG system uses in-memory storage (resets on server restart)
-- For production, consider using a persistent vector database like Pinecone or Weaviate
-- **Frontend and Backend are now completely separate** - this is a cleaner architecture
+- **Frontend and Backend deploy together on Vercel** - this is the original working configuration